 Law is the foundation of a just society, important for righting wrongs and ensuring everyone receives fair treatment.
 To practice law, you must be able to problem-solve, to communicate well through writing and speaking, and to function as a counselor.

 If you’re thinking about a career in law, Bethel College’s pre-law program is known for its academic rigor and excellence.
 Over the past 30 years, Bethel graduates have enjoyed an acceptance rate into law school of nearly 100 percent.

 Law schools look for students who have excellent communication skills, understand human institutions and human nature and are able to think critically, creatively and analytically.
 Because many different majors can help you develop those skills, Bethel requires no specific major for students interested in studying law.
-However, common majors for those looking toward law school include history, literary studies, social work, business and psychology.
+However, common majors for those looking toward law school include history, English, social work, business and psychology.